 What Is Secure Coding?

-Software vulnerabilities are unfortunately an everpresent risk.
+Software vulnerabilities are unfortunately an ever-present risk, which is why secure coding is essential.
 For that reason, it's important that you ensure that your code is secure and protected.
 Here, we explain what is secure coding and provide best practices for secure coding.